ota-meshi/eslint-plugin-yml/docs/rules/indent.md

   - error
   - 2
   - indentBlockSequences: true
+    indicatorValueIndent: 2
 ```

 - Number option ...
 Specify the number of indents.
 - Object option
   - `indentBlockSequences` ...
 Specifies whether block sequences should be indented or not (when in a mapping).
+  - `indicatorValueIndent` ...
+Specifies the number of indents from indicator marks.
+Defaults to specified indent.

 ### `"indentBlockSequences": true` (default)